sonic-net/SONiC/doc/platform/common_config.md

 - Merge the common config from device common directory to ODM platform specific config.
 Duplicate configuration entries in the platform specific file override entries in the common config.bcm

+Common config.
+Duplicate configuration entries in the common config override entries in the platform specific config.bcm ( Feature added in Rev 0.2 )

 - The final config.bcm merged with common config is required to be copied to a shared folder for debugging